cosmology/gh-pages/README.md

 # Currency exchange market demo

-This demo was built for Terradata dev challenge purpose to showcase the use of proprietary covalent core components, Angular 4 in combination with material 2 UI components using Typescript
+This demo was built for Terradata dev challenge purpose to showcase the use of proprietary covalent core components, Angular 4 in combination with Material 2 UI components using Typescript

-Deployed to demo can be found at  [**demo**](https://currency-market.herokuapp.com/)
+Deployed demo can be found at  [**demo**](https://currency-market.herokuapp.com/)

 To see all the features with all exposed fake RESTful API services clone and run locally